Club: Olympique de Marseille | Opening: 1937 | Capacity: 67,000 seats

 History and description

-Stade Vélodrome was built to serve as a playing venue for the 1938 World Cup, and as the new home of Olympique after Stade de l’Huveaune had become too small for the club.
+Stade Vélodrome was built to serve as a playing venue for the 1938 World Cup, and it soon became the new home of Olympique de Marseille after Stade de l’Huveaune had become too small for the club.

 The stadium was almost completely rebuilt for the 1998 World Cup, and it was then when the stadium got its characteristic round-shaped stands.
 Capacity got increased to about 60,000 seats, though the new stadium was also criticised for its lack of cover.